vegaprotocol/documentation/docs/concepts/vega-chain.md

 import NetworkParameter from '@site/src/components/NetworkParameter';
 import Topic from '/docs/topics/_topic-staking.mdx'

 Vega uses Tendermint as a consensus layer to form a blockchain.
-The rest of the information here informs on how that blockchain and its relevant components is comprised.
+The rest of the information here informs on how that blockchain and its relevant components are comprised.

 Read more: [How Vega bridges to Ethereum](#bridges-used-for-staking)